 Homeowners use a crawl space as a less expensive foundation to get the house off the ground and to protect it from flooding.
 Crawl spaces require vapor barriers, insulation, and possibly a dehumidifier to avoid mold growth.
 These are usually 18 inches above the ground but could be as much as three or four feet, depending on the flood danger and other necessities.

 Crawl spaces average about $7.00 per square foot.
 However, insulation will add another $1-3 per square foot, but a vapor barrier is much cheaper at less than a dollar.
 You could install a dehumidifier cheaper, but you will pay for the electricity to run it.

 Piers and Beams

 Piers and beams foundations are very similar to a crawl space.
 However, these usually get used in rocky or ledged areas where you might not be able to dig footings around the entire building, or when there is a chance of soil shifting.
 You can use drilled piers or spread footings, and then stretch beams across the expanse.
 These can also get added to repair damaged foundations.

 These run about $5.00 per square foot, and you can use the same figures for insulation, dehumidifier, and vapor barriers.

 A full basement is, of course, the most expensive option for a foundation.
 However, there are many benefits.
 These can be fully finished or unfinished.
 They can be used for storage or even contain a garage.
 Some homeowners add a full basement or finish an existing basement as a method of adding living space, a mother-in-law suite, or a rental.

 A full basement has many variables.
 A new basement will require excavation down to eight feet.
-It can cost anywhere from $10-20 per square foot, or $10,000 unfinished, once again depending on the size.
+It can cost anywhere from $10-20 per square foot, and most spend $13,000 – $30,000 unfinished, once again depending on the size.
 For a finished basement, figure about $25-100 per square foot or well over $100,000.